jpaulogg/vim-tangram/README.md

 little plugin.
 I hope it can be useful for other people as well.

-Ps: If you want something even lighter, take a look at the [raw](https://github.com/jpaulogg/vim-tangram/tree/raw) branch (~85 lines of code).
+Ps: If you want something even lighter, take a look at the [raw](https://github.com/jpaulogg/vim-tangram/tree/raw) branch (~90 lines of code).
 No global variables, no concerns with registers and things like that, just the script with my default options.
 Any changes must be done directly in the script, but it's not like this is much more difficult than doing it on your vimrc.

 ## Features

 - snippets by file type
-- easy to access when editing another file type (just type file tipe as a subdirectory before snippet keyword)
+- easy to access when editing another file type (just type file type as a subdirectory before snippet keyword)
-- completion function that works similar to file completion (will set `completefunc` option)
+- completion function that works similar to file completion (if empty, will set `completefunc` option)
 - accepts placeholders with vim expression
 - replaces all occurrences of selected placeholder at once
 - handles nested placeholders well